linnabrown/run_dbcan/README.md

 [Prodigal](https://github.com/hyattpd/Prodigal)--please download and install if you need.

-[FragGeneScan](http://omics.informatics.indiana.edu/FragGeneScan/)--please download and install if you need.
+[!we no longer use FragGeneScan to predict genes from meta genome, we use Prodigal instead][FragGeneScan](http://omics.informatics.indiana.edu/FragGeneScan/)--please download and install if you need.

 [CGCFinder](https://github.com/linnabrown/run_dbcan/blob/master/CGCFinder.py)--This newest version is included in dbCAN2 project.